casmeyu/book_store/README.md

 ```

 #### GetAll
-GetById expects a `SQLAlchemy` model and an returns a `list` containing all the entries for said model.
+GetAll expects a `SQLAlchemy` model and an returns a `list` containing all the entries for said model.

 ```python
 from config.config import Config